 The Great Compromise Definition and Explanation

 The Great Compromise is also referred to as the Connecticut Compromise because it was proposed by Roger Sherman and Oliver Ellsworth, two delegates from Connecticut.
+Some also call it the Sherman Compromise after Roger Sherman.

 The Great Compromise is why our Congress today has two houses: